elunico/JPEdit/Plugins.md

 *Note: throughout the tutorial, we will refer to a "main class" this class is the class which implements the `JPEditPlugin` interface*

 #### Step 1 - Build the JPEdit Jar
 The first thing you will need to do is get the JPEdit jar.
-You can obtain the code from [GitLab](https://gitlab.com/tpovinelli/jpedit) and build it however you want.
+You can obtain the code from [GitHub](https://github.com/elunico/jpedit) and build it however you want.
 The recommended way is with [IntelliJ](https://www.jetbrains.com/idea/) as it is already an IntelliJ project.

 #### Important Caveat
-Unfortunately, JavaFX is no longer bunded with the JDK (I am very mad about it), so it is a separate dependency.
-Also, unfortunately, it is a platform specific dependency.
-Therefore, while a TomUtils JAR is included as part of this project, JavaFX is not.
-You will need to go [to this website](https://gluonhq.com/products/javafx/) to download JavaFX for your platform and add it as a dependency.
+JavaFX is not.
+You will need to go [to this website](https://gluonhq.com/products/javafx/) to download JavaFX for Unfortunately, JavaFX is no longer bundled with the JDK and it is a platform specific dependency.
+Therefore, you will need to download JavaFX for your platform and add it as a dependency.
 I recommend opening all projects (JPEdit or any plugins you want to use or create) in IntelliJ.
 You can then add the downloaded JavaFX jars as library dependencies in the project structure of your plugin in IntelliJ.

 #### Step 2 - Creating the Plugin Project